shelcia/attendance-management/README.md

 Note: Point 3 is not a proper sql syntax, it's just for the sake of understanding.
 Make sure you stick with same variable names to work with my code.

-4.Now host the code in your localhost.
+4. Now host the code in your localhost.